The Secured Credit Premium and the Issuance of Secured Debt

 Date Written: February 19, 2020

-We show that after accounting for selection, credit spreads for secured debt issuances are lower than for unsecured debt issuances, especially when a firm’s credit quality deteriorates, the economy slows, or average credit spreads widen.
-Yet firms tend to be reluctant to issue secured debt when other forms of financing are available, as we demonstrate with an analysis of security issuance over time and in particular around the COVID-19 pandemic shock in the United States in early 2020.
-We find that for firms that are rated non-investment grade and that have few alternative sources of financing in difficult times, the likelihood of secured debt issuance is positively correlated with the spread between traded unsecured and secured bonds.
-It is not correlated for firms that are investment grade.
-This pattern of issue behavior is consistent with theories that see collateral as a form of insurance, to be used only in extremis.
+Credit spreads for secured debt are lower than for unsecured debt, especially when a firm’s credit quality deteriorates, the economy slows, or average credit spreads widen.
+Yet investment grade firms tend to be reluctant to issue secured debt at all times.
+In contrast, we find that for firms that are rated below-investment grade, the likelihood of secured debt issuance increases as firm’s credit quality deteriorates, the economy slows, or average credit spreads widen.
+This differential pattern of issue behavior is consistent with highly rated firms seeing unencumbered collateral as a form of insurance, to be used only in extremis.

 Keywords: Secured Debt, Credit Spreads, Business Cycle, Distress